 Fence Post Tools

-This is a crucial tool when working with wire fencing, but it’s not ideal for building and installing a wooden fence.
-Wire cutters are primarily used to cut off excess pieces of wire fencing, allowing you to make clean cuts and work faster.
+Wire cutters are a crucial tool when working with wire fencing but aren’t ideal for building and installing a wooden fence.
+These are primarily used to cut off excess pieces of wire fencing, allowing you to make clean cuts and work faster.
 They are very affordable and can be found at any hardware store and in some department stores.

 This handy little tool lets you crimp wires into place.
-You’ll want a crimping tool that is compact enough to reach tight areas and that has comfortable handles.
+You’ll want a compact crimping tool that can reach tight areas and has comfortable handles.
 You can purchase wire cutters that can double as a crimping tool to save on money and toolbox space.

 If you are working with an electric fence, an electric fence tester will help you pinpoint the exact spot that has issues, allowing you to save time.
 This tool measures different fence sections’ voltage to ensure it works optimally.